ReDISchoolDK/Spring25_Frontend/Week-03_JS/homework/README.md

 - Call the function 3 times with different values for the argument

 Submit your exercise by Sunday 18:00 to your assigned teacher via Slack.
-You can find which teacher is assigned in the Google drive.
+We will send out the assignments.